 As of the date of this writing, when entering the information on Form 1099-R, the software does not appear to provide a method for entering the taxable portion of the distributions as computed at Attachment 1 since certain of the distributions were excludable as a ministerial housing allowance.
-The taxpayer can manually enter the taxable amount by choosing the "General Rule" and entering the amount determined at Attachment 1 in the field.
+In prior years, the taxpayer could manually enter the taxable amount by choosing the "General Rule" and entering the amount determined at Attachment 1 in the field.
+This adjustment may be available when the 2023 software is fully released.

-С TED (if checked) PAYER'S name, street address, city or town, state or province, country, ZIP or foreign postal code, and telephone no. Gross distribution OMB No. 1545-0 Distributions From ensions, Annuities, The Board of Pensions of the Presbyterian Church (USA) 2000 Market Street Philadelphia, PA 19103-3298 1-800-773-7752 \$ 2 \$ 15000 a Taxable amount 0.00 20 22 Form 1099 - Pr Retirement or rofit-Sharing Plans, IRAs, Insurance Contracts, etc. 2 b Taxable amount not determined Total distribution Copy B Report this PAYER'S TIN RECIPIENT'S TIN J 3 Capital gain (included box 2a) d in Federal incon withheld ne tax income on your federal tax return.
-If this 23-1352010 202-20 -2002 \$ 6 form shows RECIPIENT'S name William K. Green Employee contribution Designated Roth contributions or insurance premiums ns/ 6 Net unrealize appreciation employer's s in federal income tax withheld in box 4, attach this copy to Street address (including apt. no 787 Adams Street).)
-7 Distribution code(s) P/ /IPLE B Other % your return.
-This information is City or town, state or province, country, and ZIP or foreign postal coo Anytown, NY 10002 9 a Your percentage of to distribution otal % 9 b Total employed e contributions being furnished to the IRS.
-10 Amount allocable to IRR within 5 years \$ 1 1st year of desig.
+C TED (if checked (k PAYER'S name, street address, country, ZIP or foreign postal co \$ Gross distributior 15 a Taxable amount 5000.00 MB No. 1545-0 20 23 Form 1099- 1 P P Distributions From ensions, Annuities, Retirement or rofit-Sharing Plans, IRAs, Insurance Contracts, etc. 2000 Market Street Philadelphia, PA 19103-3298 1-800-773-7752 2 b Taxable amount not determined Total distribution Copy B Report this PAYER'S TIN RECIPIENT'S TIN Capital gain (inclu box 2a) uded in 4 Federal inco withheld ne tax income on your federal tax return.
+If this 23-1352010 202-20 -2002 \$ \$ form shows RECIPIENT'S name 5 Employee contributions/ Designated Roth contributions or insurance premiums 6 Net unrealized appreciation in employer's securities \$ in federal income tax withheld in box 4, attach this copy to your return.
+Street address (including apt. no.) 787 Adams Street Distribution code(s) 7 IRA/ SEP/ SIMPLE Other % This information is City or town, state or province, country, and ZIP or foreign postal code Anytown, NY 10002 a Your percentage distribution 9t \$ Total employee e contributions being furnished to the IRS.
+11 1st year of desig.
 Roth contrib.
-12 FATCA filing requirement 1 \$ \$ 4 State tax withheld 15 State/Payer 's state no. 16 State distribution \$ \$ Account number (see instructions) 13 Date of payment 1 \$ \$ 7 Local tax withheld 18 Name of loo cality 19 Local distribution \$ \$ www.irs.gov/Form1099R
+12 FATCA filing requirement 4 State tax withhe ld 15 5 State/Payer 's state no. 16 State distribution \$ \$ Account number (see instructions) 13 Date of payment 1 \$ \$ 7 Local tax withhe ld 18 Name of loo cality 19 Local distribution \$ \$ · · · • www.irs.gov/Form1099R